Parade (musical): Act II

-Leo has been transferred to a prison work-farm.
+Leo is at a prison work-farm.
 Lucille visits, and he realizes his deep love for his wife and how much he has underestimated her ("All the Wasted Time").
-After Lucille departs from the prison, a party of masked men (including Starnes, Ivey, Frankie Epps, the Fulton Tower guard and the Old Confederate Soldier) arrives and kidnaps Leo.
+Later, a party of masked men (including Starnes, Ivey, Frankie, and the Old Confederate Soldier) arrive and kidnap Leo.
 They take him to Marietta and demand he confess to the murder on pain of death.
-Leo refuses, and although Ivey is convinced of his innocence, the rest of group is determined to kill him.
-As his last request, Leo has a sack tied around his waist, since he is wearing only his nightshirt, and gives his wedding ring to Ivey to be given to Lucille.
+Leo refuses, and although Ivey is convinced of his innocence, the group prepares to kill him.
+As his last request, Leo has a sack tied around his waist, since he is wearing only his nightshirt, and asks Ivey to give his wedding ring to Lucille.
 The group hangs him from an oak tree ("Sh'ma").
-In 1916, a remorseful Britt Craig gives Leo's ring, which has been delivered to him anonymously, to Lucille.
-He is surprised to discover that she has no plans to leave Georgia, which is now governed by Dorsey, but she refuses to let Leo's ordeal be for nothing.
-Alone, she gives in to her grief, but she takes comfort in believing that Leo is with God and free from his ordeal.
-The Confederate Memorial Day Parade begins again ("Finale").
+Eight months later, on Confederate Memorial Day 1916, a remorseful Britt Craig gives Leo's ring, which has been delivered to him anonymously, to Lucille.
+He is surprised that she has no plans to leave Georgia, now governed by Dorsey, but she refuses to let Leo's ordeal be for nothing.
+Alone, she gives in to her grief, but takes comfort in believing that Leo is with God and free from his ordeal.
+Outside, the annual Memorial Day Parade begins ("Finale").

-Note: In the 2023 Broadway revival, an epilogue is projected on the stage stating that Frank's case was reopened in 2019 and is still ongoing.